graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 ```

-Each function may have a different return type.
-Depending on the input
+Each function may have a different return type and depending on the input
 parameters a new result type is required.
 For example, adding a user
-require a new result type which contains the variant `Ok(User)`
+requires a new result type which contains the variant `Ok(User)`
 instead of `Ok(Item)`.

-Finally it is possible to send a mutation request and handle the
+The client can send a mutation request and handle the
-result.
-The following example query shows how to handle the result.
+resulting errors as shown in the following example:

 ```graphql
 {